LiuGangKingston/CPP-CSV-TIKZ/README.md

           All the rest arguments will be outputted to the file based on the LineNumber, where a comma will be inserted between any two and the end-of-line "endl" will be added at the end.
+          HOWEVER, TESTS SHOW THAT ALL std::string TYPE VARIABLES MUST BE THE LAST ONES.
           For example,
     */